 I am writing to share some wonderful news.
 My son Devin is walking, running, and can even ride a bike all by himself.
 That may not seem all that amazing on its own, but Devin’s circumstances are quite unique.
 Devin lives with Duchenne Muscular Dystrophy (DMD), a terminal muscle disease.
 It’s a disease that gradually takes away muscle function throughout the entire body until movement is no longer possible.
 Generally, most boys who have DMD do not survive beyond their mid-twenties, and those that do will be using a wheelchair by age 12.

 Patient support organizations have always talked a lot about hope and for families like mine, that’s all that we’ve ever had… until recently.
 Devin was involved in a clinical trial over a period of 815 days.
 During that time, he made 111 round trips to Chicago and 8 round trips to Iowa totaling over 43,970 miles on the road.
 He endured 110 IV infusions, 3 surgeries, and countless hours undergoing a variety tests.
-Today at nearly 16 years old, Devin is still as strong as ever!
+Today, at 16 years old, Devin is still as strong as ever!

 The FDA approved Exondys51 for commercial use on September 19, 2016.
 It became the first drug ever approved for treatment of Duchenne Muscular Dystrophy.
 The drug that created dramatic change in Devin’s life is now available to thousands of other boys who have been waiting in anticipation.
 The hope we’ve heard so much about was founded in confidence and I’m thrilled to say, has now been delivered!